briandgomez/Study/Security+/Security Architecture.md

 - <u>Local Area Network (LAN) </u>: network of devices all connected to each other in the same physical area like a office floor (i.e. An office that has a printer, laptop, phone all connected to a Wifi router)
 - <u>Virtual Local Area Networks (VLAN)</u>: a way to split 1 physical LAN into separate, smaller networks using a switch.
 Devices in different VLANS can't talk to each other unless a router or Layer 3 device allows it.
     - Are separated logically but not physically (i.e. user A uses 1 portion of the device and user B uses a different portion)
+- <u>Software-defined Network (SDN)</u>: uses software to control how network devices behave rather than relying on their built in hardware logic.
-- <u>Software-defined Network (SDN)</u>: separates different planes of a network such as the control and data plane.
+    - Can separate different planes of a network such as the control and data plane.
 The control plane handles incoming traffic while the data plane controls where to redirect the traffic.
 ![alt text](image-14.png)